Get a feel for our events and community by pursuing our past offerings.

 A creative-writing experience for all the senses

-Teacher, writer, and Scribente co-founder Rachel Berg Scherer lead us through a series of creativity exercises that grounded us to our physical place and allowed us to release our inhibitions.
+Teacher, author, writing coach and Scribente co-founder Rachel Berg Scherer lead us through a series of creativity exercises that grounded us to our physical place and allowed us to release our inhibitions.
 All within the unique and brave Scribente Maternum community.

 Look for more writing circle opportunities, coming soon!